-- 5.1 Any person involved in the contract process shall declare any interests to the Chief Operating Officer and/or Clerk as appropriate which may affect the contract process whenever that interest arises. - 5.2 Where any person declares an interest the Chief Operating Officer and/or Clerk shall either certify the interest as acceptable or take any necessary action in respect of potential conflicts of interest. - 5.3 The Chief Operating Officer shall keep completed staff declarations on the individual's personal file and a register of staff declarations indicating the names and grades of those declaring and the nature of their declaration.
-POs shall keep all declarations on the Contract file.
+- 5.1 Any person involved in the contract process shall declare any interests to the Chief Executive Officer and/or Clerk as appropriate which may affect the contract process whenever that interest arises. - 5.2 Where any person declares an interest the Chief Executive Officer and/or Clerk shall either certify the interest as acceptable or take any necessary action in respect of potential conflicts of interest. - 5.3 The Chief Executive Officer shall keep completed staff declarations on the individual's personal file and a register of staff declarations indicating the names and grades of those declaring and the nature of their declaration. - 5.4 PO shall keep all declarations on the Contract file.

-Frameworks
+6. Frameworks

-The use of Approved UK compliant Frameworks that have been procured by other Local Authorities or Organisations is encouraged to reduce resources required to carry out a single tender exercise.
-This will enable the Board to take access suitable suppliers who have been assessed for Technical Competence, Financial Standing and Health & Safety compliance.

-The use of a Framework should be agreed by the Chief Operating Officer prior to progressing the procurement.

-The Humber Bridge Board may have negotiated the supply of goods and equipment from a single supplier and in this case, the PO should first check to see if the supplier can provide the goods before looking at other suppliers and the procurement strategy.
+- 6.1 The use of Frameworks that are compliant with Relevant UK Procurement Legislation that have been procured by other Local Authorities or Organisations is encouraged to reduce resources required to carry out a single tender exercise.
+This will enable the Board to access suitable suppliers who have been assessed for Technical Competence, Financial Standing and Health & Safety compliance. - 6.2 The use of a Framework should be agreed by the Chief Executive Officer prior to progressing the procurement. - 6.3 The Humber Bridge Board may have negotiated the supply of goods and equipment from a single supplier and in this case, the PO should first check to see if the supplier can provide the goods before looking at other suppliers and the procurement strategy. - 6.4 The applicable Relevant UK Procurement Legislation should be applied to any existing frameworks.
+Advice should be sought from the Legal Advisor where needed.

-CONTRACT PROCESS

-6. PRE-TENDER/QUOTATION
+7. Pre-tender / Quotation